-Stephen Cleobury has for thirty years been associated with one of the world’s most famous choirs, that of King’s College, Cambridge.
-His work at King’s has brought him into fruitful relationships with many leading orchestras and soloists, among them the Academy of Ancient Music and the Philharmonia.
-He complements and refreshes his work in Cambridge through the many other musical activities in which he engages.
+Stephen Cleobury has for over thirty years been associated, as Director of Music, with one of the world’s most famous choirs, that of King’s College, Cambridge.
+His work at King’s has brought him into fruitful relationships with many leading orchestras and soloists, among them the

 At King’s, he has sought to maintain and enhance the reputation of the renowned Choir, considerably broadening the daily service repertoire, commissioning new music from leading composers, principally for A Festival of Nine Lessons and Carols, and developing its activities in broadcasting, recording and touring.
-He has conceived and introduced the highly successful annual festival, Easter at King’s, from which the BBC regularly broadcasts, and, in its wake, a series of high-profile performances throughout the year, Concerts at King’s.
+A highlight of 2014 was a nationwide tour in

 For more information please visit www.stephencleobury.com